Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/bars.md

     var int valueMax;   // Maximum value
 };
 ```
-The `GothicBar` prototype is a bar that mimics the standard Gothic status bar.
+The `GothicBar` prototype is a bar, which mimics the standard Gothic status bar.
 ```dae
 prototype GothicBar(Bar)
 {